-The supplements are finally taxed (i.e. on receipt of the tax assessment) at the progressive rates along with other sources of income that are taxable at the progressive rates, such as ordinary wages and unemployment benefits etc. The supplement (and the unemployment benefits) are not subject to a lump-sum deduction for professional expenses.
-However, it is possible that the unemployment benefits and the supplement (both of which qualify as a replacement income for tax purposes) give rise to the application of a tax reduction.
+The supplements are finally taxed (i.e. on receipt of the tax assessment) at the progressive rates along with other sources of income that are taxable at the progressive rates, such as ordinary wages and unemployment benefits etc. The supplement (and the unemployment benefits) are not subject to a lumpsum deduction for professional expenses.
+The unemployment benefits and the supplement (both of which qualify as a replacement income for tax purposes) give rise to the application of a tax reduction.
 This tax reduction is calculated on the basis of the type and the amount of the other sources of income of the beneficiary of the supplement and of the legally cohabitating partner/spouse.
 However, if certain limits are exceeded, this tax reduction can be 0.